hoogenbj/countary/docs/getting_started.markdown

 2. Run `gradle wrapper` in the root of the project.
 3. Run `./gradlew run`.

+You should be able to import the project into any IDE that supports Gradle projects.

 ## From a binary
 Go to the [repo](https://hoogenbj.github.io/countary) and click on the latest release.
+Look for the link in the sidebar to the right.
 Download a suitable release (Windows or Mac).
 Sorry, no Linux packages yet.

 Back to [Home](index.markdown)